arubyz/gh-pr-difftool/README.md

 * Install the extension in Chrome.

-* Using Finder, move `PRDiff.app` to another folder, and then back to its original location.
+* Using Finder, move `PRDiff.app` to another folder (after that you may move it back to its original location if you wish).
 Then launch `PRDiff.app` and dismiss the dialog box that appears.
 These steps should help ensure that `PRDiff.app` is registered to handle URLs with protocol `prdiff://`.

   * To test the protocol registration, enter the following in a terminal: